hno2/blog/content/life/tension.md

 ### 2. Aim for Precision
 > With everything perfect, we do not ask how it came to be.
-[Instead] we rejoice in the present fact as though it came out of ground like magic -- Nietsche
+[Instead] we rejoice in the present fact as though it came out of ground like magic <cite>- Nietsche</cite>

 **We must be interested in precision.**